-Magua affected to consider the expedient, which he well knew proceeded from distrust of himself, as a compliment, and made a gesture of acquiescence, well content that his veracity should be sepported by so skilful a marksman as the scout.
-The weapons were instantly placed in the hands of the friendly opponents, and they were bid to fire, over the heads of the seated multitude, at an earthen vessel, which lay, by accident, on a stump, some fifty: 'yards from the place where they stood.
+Magua affected to consider the expedient, which he well knew proceeded from distrust of himself, as a compliment, and made a gesture of acquiescence, well content that his veracity should be supported by so skilful a marksman as the scout.
+The weapons were instantly placed in the hands of the friendly opponents, and they were bid to fire, over the heads of the seated multitude, at an earthen vessel, which lay by accident on a stump, some fifty yards from the place where they stood.

-Heyward smiled to himself, at the ideast such a competition with the scout, though the determined to spirstware in the deception, until apprised of the designs of Magua.
-Raising his rifle, then, with the utmost care, and renewing his aim three several times. he fired.
-The bullet cut the wood within a few inches of the vessel. and age neral exclamation of satisfaction announced that the shot was considered a singular proof of great skill in the use of the weapon.
-Even Hawk-eye nodded his head, as if he would say, it was better than he had exected.
-But, instead of manifesting an intention to contend with the successful marksman, he stood leaning on his rifle for more than a minute, like a man who was completely buried in deep thought.
-From this reverie he was, however, speedily awakened, by one of the young Indians who had furnished the arms, and who now tosadied his shoulder, saying, in exceedingly broken English----
+Heyward smiled to himself at the idea of a competition with the scout, though he determined to persevere in the deception, until apprised of the real designs of Magua.
+Raising his rifle with the utmost care, and renewing his aim three several times, he fired.
+The bullet cut the wood within a few inches of the vessel; and a general exclamation of satisfaction announced that the shot was considered a proof of great skill in the use of the weapon.
+Even Hawk-eye nodded his head, as if he would say, it was better than he had expected.
+But, instead of manifesting an intention to contend with the successful marksman, he stood leaning on his rifle for more than a minute, like a man who was completely buried in From this reverie he was, however, awakened by one of the young Indians who had furnished the arms, and who now touched his shoulder, saying in exceedingly broken English,-

-"" Can the pale face beat it ?"
+"Can the pale-face beat it?"

-"Yes, Huron!" exclaimed the scout, raising the short rifle in his right hand, and shaking it at Magua, with as much apparent case as though it were a reed; "yes, Huron, I could strike you now, and no power of 'arth could prevent the deed!

-The soaring hawk is not more certain of the dove, than I am this moment of you, did I choose to send a bullet to your heart!
-Why should I not!
-Why!-because the gifts of my colour forbid it, and I might draw down evil on tender and innocent heads!
-If you know such a being as God, thank him, therefore, in your inward soul .-for you have reason !"
+"Yes, Huron!" exclaimed the scout, raising the short rifle in his right hand, and shaking it at Magua, with as much apparent ease as if it were a reed; "yes, Huron, I could strike you now, and no power of earth could prevent the deed!
+The soaring hawk is not more certain of the dove than I am this moment of you, did I choose to send a bullet to your heart!
+Why should I not?
+Why-because the gifts of my color forbid it, and I might draw down evil on tender and innocent heads!
+If you know such a being as God, thank him, therefore, in your inward soul-for you have reason!"

 The flushed countenance, angry eye, and swelling figure of the scout, produced a sensation of secret awe in all that heard him.
-The Delawares held their breath in intense expectation; but Magua himself, even while he distrusted the forbearance of his enemy, remained as immovable and calm, where he stood, wedged in by the crowd, as though he grew to the fatal spot.
+The Delawares held their breath in expectation; but Magua himself, even while he distrusted the forbearance of his enemy, remained immovable and calm, where he stood wedged in by the crowd, as one who grew to the spot.

-"" Beat it," repeated the young Delaware at the elbow of the scout.
+"Beat it," repeated the young Delaware at the elbow of

+the scout.

-"Beat what, fool !---what !" exclaimed Hawk-eye, still flourishing the weapon angrily above his head, though his eye no -longer sought the person of Magua.
+"Beat what! fool!-what!"-exclaimed Hawk-eye, still flourishing the weapon angrily above his head, though his eye no longer sought the person of Magna.

-For the white man is the warrior he pretends," said the aged chief, " let him strike nigher to the mark."
+"If the white man is the warrior he pretends," said the

+aged chief, "let him strike nigher to the mark."

-- The scout laughed tauntingly, and aloud - a noise that produced the startling effect of unnatural sounds on Heyward-and then dropping the piece, heavily, into his extended left hand, it was discharged, apparently by the shock, driving the fragments of the vessel high into the air, and scattering them on every side of the stump.
-Almost at the same instant, the heavy rattling sound of the rifle was heard, as he suffered it to fall, contemptuously, to the earth.
+The scout laughed aloud-a noise that produced the startling effect of an unnatural sound on Heyward-then dropping the piece, heavily, into his extended left hand, it was discharged, apparently by the shock, driving the fragments of the vessel into the air, and scattering them on every side.
+Almost at the same instant, the rattling sound of the rifle was heard, as he suffered it to fall, contemptuously, to the earth.